Product Search

 Everyone is different, and as a result, so is every palate.
 There’s no guarantee any certain wine will be more agreeable than any other, but in our experience, the sweet wines are an excellent starting point because they have more nuances than they normally get credit for.

-Before We Begin: Wine Sweetness Chart Basics
+Before We Begin: The Sweet Variety of Wine

 So how do wine makers and sommeliers determine a wine’s relative sweetness?
 They typically use a chart known as a dryness scale.
 The drier a wine, the less sweet it’s perceived as being.